 The idea of the Panopticon originated with the English utilitarian philosopher Jeremy Bentham as a prison design that would allow an observer to monitor all the prisoners at all times, without any prisoner being aware of whether he was being monitored or not.

 Like people, robots have common behaviours and can be programmed accordingly i.e. robots can follow a path (path following mode), the can avoid obstacles (avoidance mode) and they can operate in wander mode.
 They all try to avoid one another - depending on their proximity to one another - while searching the space.
 In doing so they demonstrate social behaviour.
 The robots mimic and trace the patterns people make - but based on algorithms.
 The robots are tracked - everything is watched and recorded.
 The digital patterns of the robots are re-made as analogue patterns.
 The robot path is marked with a series of 'brushes' - and a series of actions are applied to the movement of the digital brush across the rectangular canvas to create these robotic generative paintings.

-The robots wander over the canvas to make the image.
+The robots wander over the canvas to make the paintings.
 The suggested canvas size 2.5 by 5m - and therefore a reasonable floor space is needed.
 All the robots will see the edges of the canvas and turn around automatically) i.e. they are roped off and will not go wandering off on their own!
 The set up is easy.

 The Victoria And Albert Museum, London 2008

 Portrait Of St Paul.
 100 by 80 cm C print signed Stanza.
-2008
+2006